President Jokowi expresses condolences on the death of Iranian President Ebrahim Raisi - ExBulletin

 President Jokowi expresses condolences on the death of Iranian President Ebrahim Raisi

-Me, Arunala.com–President Joko Widodo expressed deep condolences over the death of Iranian President Ebrahim Raisi, who died in a helicopter crash on Sunday (19/5/2024).

-President Jokowi conveyed this in his statement to the media team in Agam Regency, Tuesday (21/5/2024).
+President Joko Widodo expressed his sincere condolences over the death of Iranian President Ebrahim Raisi, who died in a helicopter crash on Sunday (05/19).
+This was conveyed by President Jokowi in his statement to the media team in Agam Regency, West Sumatra Province, Tuesday, May 21, 2024.

-“First of all, the government and people of Indonesia express their deep sadness over the death of President Raisi in the crash of the helicopter he was traveling in,” President Jokowi said, as reported on the official website of the President of the Republic of Indonesia.
+“First of all, the Indonesian government and people express their deep sadness over the death of President Raisi in the helicopter crash he was traveling in,” President Jokowi said.

 Asked about the impact of this incident on the global economy, President Jokowi hoped that the death of President Raisi would not affect global oil prices, which would also affect the prices of other raw materials.